Skip to the content.

 Library structure

 The ThermoPack C++ wrapper defines a class structure that is almost identical to the structure in the python wrapper.
-All equations of state inherit from the Thermo class (defined in thermo.h), and only implement initialization and some minor utility methods.
+All equations of state inherit from the Thermo class (defined in thermo.h), and only implement initialization and possibly some utility methods.

 In addition, several utility structures are defined in utils.h.
 These include the Property and VectorProperty classes, which are used to hold computed values and derivatives.
 The structures support implicit conversion to respectively double and std::vector<double>, such that their existence can be ignored unless you are interested in computing derivatives.